ThatStella7922/make_and_flash_logo/README.md

 ![Logo image](logo.png)
 # make_and_flash_logo
-by ThatsNiceGuy - Repo Version v2.1\
+by ThatsNiceGuy - Repo Version v2.11\
-Currently Available [Release](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases) is v2.1\
+Currently Available [Release](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases) is v2.11\
 A bundle to convert and flash a logo to your Pinecil.

 I originally wrote this small "utility" (more like script) to make flashing a logo to my Pinecil easier, as entering the commands manually to convert, convert again and then flash to my Pincil was getting really annoying.
 After a bit of time, I had this ready and after some polishing up, I decided it was ready to be released.\
-Now, the user experience is pretty decent.
+After lots of updates, the user experience is now pretty decent.

-Expect updates, as this is gonna be my little "project" for the next little while.
+Expect some updates, as this is gonna be my little "project" for the next little while.

 ### Features
 - Quick and easy logo conversion and flashing